Summary

 └─────────┘

 Before tool calling: LLMs could only generate text.
-They were extraordinarily good at it, but they were fundamentally disconnected from the world.
-Ask for today’s weather and you’d get a hallucinated guess or an apology.
-Ask them to send an email and they’d write you a draft you’d have to copy-paste yourself.
+They were highly capable in that respect, but they were fundamentally disconnected from the world.
+A request for today’s weather produced a hallucinated guess or an apology.
+A request to send an email produced a draft that the user had to copy and send manually.

 After tool calling: LLMs can take actions.
 They can check real-time data, interact with databases, control software, browse the web, manage files, send messages, and orchestrate complex multi-step workflows.
-The same text-generation capability that was previously limited to chat responses now powers decision-making about which actions to take and how to interpret the results.
+The same text-generation capability previously limited to chat responses now drives decision-making about which actions to take and how to interpret the results.

-Let’s walk through each step of the tool calling process in detail, with the actual data structures you’ll encounter when building with the APIs.
+The following walkthrough describes each step of the tool calling process in detail, using the actual data structures encountered when building with these APIs.

 Step 1: Tool Definition

-Before the model can use any tools, you have to tell it what tools are available.
-You do this by including a tool definition in your API request.
-Each tool definition is a JSON Schema that describes the function’s name, what it does, and what parameters it accepts.
+Before the model can use any tools, the available tools must be declared.
+This is done by including a tool definition in the API request.
+Each tool definition is a JSON Schema describing the function’s name, purpose, and parameters.

 {